 Filing mesothelioma claims requires careful attention to multiple procedural requirements and deadlines.
 The process involves trust fund claims, lawsuits, and VA benefits applications.
 Each pathway involves distinct requirements and documentation needs.

-Trust fund claims typically begin by identifying which specific asbestos products caused exposure.
+Trust fund claims typically begin by identifying which specific ACM products caused exposure.
 Different trust funds cover different product categories.
 Experienced attorneys maintain databases indicating which trust funds accept claims for specific products used at Philadelphia Naval Shipyard.
 Once relevant trust funds are identified, formal claim documentation is prepared and submitted.

 Personal injury lawsuits require establishing product liability.
 Attorneys must demonstrate that specific defendants' products caused exposure and subsequent mesothelioma diagnosis.
 Employment records, witness statements, and medical evidence prove the connection.
 Lawsuits are filed in Pennsylvania state courts, though some may be consolidated into federal multidistrict litigation.